open-vs-closed2

 Almost every website you visit or app you use nowadays is more or less a social network.
 The comment sections on Complex not only host heated arguments between strangers, but also familiar foes who maintain years-long debates about whether Kimye is good or bad for the US economy.
 Even when I play Super Stickman Golf 2 on my iPhone I can check on my friends high scores and see what their golfer looks like even when we’re not whacking fiery/icey/slimey golf balls at each other.

 However there are differences in the ways we’re able to interact with one another on any given platform.
 Some networks are open.
 They allow you to see content from users far and wide, interactions between users you don’t even know, and mark content with specific scores and numbers so you can tell just how relevant it is.
 Other networks are closed.
-They require permissions to see certain content, you won’t see things that you don’t seek out specifically, and there are little to no stats to validate your activity.
-Here’s the most notable social networks ranked from most to least open:
+They require permissions to see certain content, you won’t see things that you don’t seek out specifically, and there are little to no stats to validate your activity and that’s why is easier to make your marketing on websites using AGENCY backlinks which are great for this purpose.
+Having a strong, positive online reputation also helps bring in more foot traffic to your business.
+You can use these online reputation management tools to help enhance your brand’s online reputation and drive long-term success.

 Twitter: